Skip to main content

 Vector Indexing

 Vector indexing is a key component of vector databases.
 It can help to significantly increase the speed of the search process of similarity search with only a minimal tradeoff in search accuracy (HNSW index), or efficiently store many subsets of data in a small memory footprint (flat index).
+The dynamic index can even start off as a flat index and then dynamically switch to the HNSW index as it scales past a threshold.

 Weaviate's vector-first storage system takes care of all storage operations with a vector index.
-Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store very large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).
+Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store very large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indexes).

 • flat index: a simple, lightweight index that is designed for small datasets.